Public Beaches In Cozumel

 So these Cozumel beach clubs often charge a “entry fee” or enforce a minimum consumption to grant you access to their property.
 This is what Playa Palancar now does.
 These are the prime beach areas (on the east side of the island) and that’s why they charge.

 There are handful of beaches that are genuinely 100% free, meaning you can walk right onto the sand without passing through a business or paying anything are the true hidden gems.
-Remember, these don’t have amenities like restrooms, chairs, or shade, and I list them for you below.

-Free Beaches In Cozumel
+The Truly Free Public Beaches in Cozumel (2026)

 These beaches have free public access to anyone and offer safe swimming when the water is calm.
 They’re ideal for travelers visiting Cozumel on a budget or looking for free things to do in cozumel without breaking the bank just to swim.